zcomputerwiz/hddcoin-light-gui/packages/gui/README.md

 ## Installing

-This is the GUI for hddcoin-blockchain.
+This is the GUI for hddcoin-wallet.
 It is built into distribution packages in the hddcoin-blockchain repository.

 Install instructions are available in the [INSTALL](https://github.com/HDDcoin-Network/hddcoin-blockchain/wiki/INSTALL)